mariomaibrahim/Tech-Store/README.md

-📱💻 Flutter Store App
+Flutter Store App

-A simple Flutter app for a laptop & mobile store.
+A simple Flutter store application for laptops and mobile phones.

+Overview

+This app displays a list of products and allows users to view detailed information for each item.
-Built as a practice project to improve Flutter skills.
+It is built as a practical Flutter exercise.

-✨Features
+Features

-Product list (laptops & mobiles)
+Product listing (laptops & mobiles)

 Product details screen

+Clean UI

-Simple UI & navigation
+Screen navigation

-💡Tech Stack
+Built With

 Flutter

 Dart

-✨Purpose
+Purpose

-Practice Flutter basics and screen navigation.
+Practice Flutter fundamentals such as UI building and navigation between screens.